hakerdefo/hakerdefo.github.io/_posts/2021-04-02-slide-guitarist-on-concert-for-george.md

 categories: [youtube, guitar]
 ---

 A friend of mine recently watched "My Sweet Lord" from "Concert for George".
 The concert was held at Royal Albert Hall in London on 29 November 2002 as a memorial to George Harrison on the first anniversary of his death.
 My friend loved this live rendition of the classic by George Harrison.
-But he had a question,
+But he did have a question,
 Who played the slide guitar on this live performance?

 {% include youtube-embed.html id=page.videoid %}